Clay County, FL

 Large potholes in paved road surfaces are a significant irritant to the driving public and can present a safety hazard.
 When suspected hazardous potholes are reported during regular work hours, the Streets and Drainage Division will make every effort to inspect the area within 48 hours of notification.
 If the pothole is deemed an emergency priority, it will be repaired immediately.
 All other potholes that do not represent a hazard will be added to the routine schedule.

-Tree Trimming and Right of Way Mowing
+Tree Trimming and Right-of-Way Mowing